A selection of verses showing that in the Bible, God has foretold Jewish history.

 1 It shall happen, if you shall listen diligently to the LORD your God’s voice, to observe to do all his commandments which I command you today, that the LORD your God will set you high above all the nations of the earth.
 2 All these blessings will come upon you, and overtake you, if you listen to the LORD your God’s voice.

-However the nation largely disobeyed God and were punished:
+However the nation largely disobeyed God and was punished:

 11 Yes, all Israel have transgressed your law, turning aside, that they should not obey your voice.